WarWithinMe/Sublime-CodeRunner/README.md

 ==================

 A simple plugin to use the current file as source code, run it and show the result.
-It is just like the Mac App `CodeRunner`, with less feature.
+It is just like the Mac App `CodeRunner`, but with less feature.

 ## currently supported command :